AdobeDocs/commerce-admin-developer/src/pages/pattern-library/displaying-data/datatable.md

 ### Custom Views

 Custom views allow the user to save the state of a table.
 When a view is saved, the table settings will be stored.
 These settings include column visibility and position, as well as any filter or search that has been applied to the table.
-Saving a ‘view’ will be done via a dropdown control.
+Saving a 'view' will be done via a dropdown control.
 Saved views will be available per table.

 ![](../../_images/pattern-library/datatable26.jpg)